Welcome back to the forecast!

 Keep your scoreline predictions realistic.
 Basically, if you’re predicting lots of goals all the time to just earn points on goals and assists and ignoring the score, I feel that goes against the spirit of this thread.
-This hasn’t been at all a problem in the last two years, so let’s keep it that way!
+This hasn’t been at all a problem in the last few years, so let’s keep it that way!

-New - Even though a player can be awarded a secondary assist by OPTA, I will award a maximum of one assist point per goal.
+Even though a player can be awarded a secondary assist by OPTA, I will award a maximum of one assist point per goal.
 But that point can come from either the primary or secondary assist in the box score.
 However, please keep your predictions to one assist per goal.

 For the over/under on cards, a second yellow leading to a red counts as two cards, not three.

-New - You may predict more than one red card if you’re expecting a chippy match, but only up to three total.
+You may predict more than one red card if you’re expecting a chippy match, but only up to three total.